This post may contain affiliate links. Please read our disclosure policy.

 These Spicy Peach Pork Chops are a quick and easy weeknight dinner.
 The sweet and spicy sauce keeps the pork chops tender while baking and the whole dish comes together in under 20 minutes.

 Peaches and pork go together like peanut butter and chocolate.
 The sweetness from the peach preserves with a little spice make for an incredibly flavorful take on pork chops.
-Pair with mashed potatoes, healthy creamy coleslaw, quinoa pilaf or even just roasted cauliflower for the perfect easy, weeknight meal.
+Pair with mashed potatoes, healthy creamy coleslaw, quinoa pilaf, brown rice, these easy corn on the cob recipes, or even just roasted cauliflower for the perfect easy, weeknight meal.

 Table of Contents